BF528/project-3-lava-lamp/README.md

 A brief description of what this repository is for and what it contains

 # Contributors

-List contributor names and github user names, or email addresses if desired
+List contributor names and email addresses

++ Daisy Wenyan Han daisyhan@bu.edu
++ Divya Sundaresan divyas3@bu.edu
++ Alec Jacobsen aggjacob@bu.edu
++ Emmanuel Saake esaake@bu.edu

 # Repository Contents